Angelo State University: Student housing

 The University provides on-campus housing for over 2,500 students.
 Over 25% of the student body resides on campus.
 The university's housing was ranked fifth in the nation on a list of "Most Inviting Yet Affordable College Dorms in America" by AffordableSchools.net, a higher-education resource website.
-All units provide individually controlled air-conditioning units, phone and cable television service, data connections, and access to the university Wi-Fi network.
-Rent includes all utilities.
 The seven residential facilities on campus have options that range from traditional dormitory units to those that offer private bedroom suites with a common living area and kitchenette.
-All halls have resident assistants who live in the building to assist students.

 Student media

 The university operates Ram TV, available locally in San Angelo on SuddenLink cable channel 6.
 The channel operates 24 hours a day, featuring new original programming Monday through Thursday during prime time.
 The Ram Page is the university's official weekly published student-run newspaper.
 The Ramdiculous Page is a satirical newspaper independently produced on campus by Angelo State students.
 Ram Radio is an Internet station broadcasting 24 hours a day.
 Angelo State will also soon contribute news reports to the newly acquired local NPR station KNCH.
-Students may access ASU news information on their iPhones with the new release of the ASU Mobile app.
-All student media offices and studios are located on the third floor of the library.
+Students may access ASU news information on their iPhones on the ASU Mobile app.